-You can donate through PayPal using the "Donate now" button at the end of the link above.
+You can donate through PayPal using the “Donate now” button at www.angelsoftheamazon.com

 If we buy your airfare at a discounted price that is usually non-refundable.
 Depending on your itinerary, 50-75% of your other trip fees are refundable until 40 days before travel.
 We do not automatically include trip cancellation insurance with your fee, so if you want to protect your investment against cancellation we recommend that you buy trip cancellation insurance.